 The best language learning software should be interactive, fun, engaging, and maybe even a little competitive to help keep you motivated.
 Ideally, it should include a way to connect with other learners (like a forum) to share in your language learning adventure.

-Connecting and communicating with others is a great way to keep us motivated and accountable for our language learning progress.
-It's also very important that your software tracks your progress so you can see your progress and feel good about yourself, which will help to keep you motivated, dedicated and on the right track.
+Connecting and communicating with others is a great way to keep you motivated and accountable for your language learning progress.
+It's also very important that your software tracks your progress so you can see how much you've improved, which will help to keep you motivated, dedicated, and on the right track.

-One of the greatest contributions of computer-based learning is that you no longer need be in a classroom to interact and listen to other people speaking Japanese.
+One of the greatest contributions of computer-based learning is that you no longer need be in a classroom to interact with and listen to others speaking Japanese.
 The ideal Japanese learning software should provide you with a variety of engaging, interactive activities that help you improve your listening and speaking skills.

-A language-oriented forum or chat is also a great idea when it comes to encouraging students to interact and put what they’ve learned into practice.
+A language-oriented forum or chat is also a great idea when it comes to encouraging you to interact and put what you’ve learned into practice.

 Every student is different.
-Learning Japanese is not the same for a native Chinese speaker with other experience learning foreign languages as it is for a native English speaker who's new to the language learning scene.
+Learning Japanese is not the same for a native Chinese speaker with a foreign language background as it is for a native English speaker who's new to the language learning scene.

-Also, a student whose goal is to travel to Japanese with her family won’t need to study in the same way as a student who needs to focus on business-oriented Japanese.
+Similarly, a student whose goal is to travel to Japan with her family won’t need to study in the same way as a student whose goal it is to work in a Japanese company.

-Language learning software should adapt to any situation and give learners the possibility to manage their own learning process according their needs and learning styles.
-It should provide a wide variety of activities and promote flexibility to suit student's goals, mood, and energy level as they study.
+Language learning software should be adaptable to any situation and allow learners to manage their own learning process according their needs and learning styles.
+It should provide a wide variety of activities and have flexibility to suit student's goals, mood, and energy level as they study.

 The best Japanese learning software should help you to learn vocabulary, grammar, and culture while listening, speaking, reading and writing.
-None of these elements should be neglected, and there should be a balanced amount of each in your study program.
+None of these elements should be neglected, and there should be a balanced amount of each.

-Ideally, there should be voice recognition technology to help you practice speaking and your program should include interactive listening, reading, and writing lessons.
+Ideally, there should be voice recognition technology to help you practice speaking, as well as interactive listening, reading, and writing lessons.